Flock Safety Calls on Mobile Network Operators to Help Accelerate Drone Public Safety Operations

 Leading public safety technology provider urges telecoms industry to expose 5G programmable network capabilities to support Drone as First Responder and mission-critical aerial operations

-London: Flock, a leading provider of public safety technology, supported by GSMA Fusion, today called on mobile network operators (MNOs) to accelerate the deployment of programmable mobile network capabilities to support the next generation of Drone as First Responder (DFR) and mission-critical public safety operations.
+May 7 2026, London: Flock, a leading provider of public safety technology, supported by GSMA Fusion, today called on mobile network operators (MNOs) to accelerate the deployment of programmable mobile network capabilities to support the next generation of Drone as First Responder (DFR) and mission-critical public safety operations.

-The call comes as public safety agencies increasingly deploy drones to improve emergency response times, enhance situational awareness and protect frontline personnel.
-In the United States alone, around 300 agencies – including firefighters, paramedics and police forces – adopted DFR capabilities in 2025, signaling a rapid shift from pilot programs to mainstream operational deployment.
-As these services scale, they place growing demands on mobile networks, requiring assured performance, low latency, resilience and seamless interoperability across operators.
+The call comes as public safety agencies increasingly deploy drones to improve emergency response times, enhance situational awareness, and protect frontline personnel.
+In the United States alone, around 300 agencies – including firefighters, paramedics, and police forces – adopted DFR capabilities in 2025, signaling a rapid shift from pilot programs to mainstream operational deployment.
+As these services scale, they place growing demands on mobile networks, requiring assured performance, low latency, resilience, and seamless interoperability across operators.

-Today, many public safety drone operations rely on commercial cellular networks for command and control, real-time video and telemetry.
+Today, many public safety drone operations rely on commercial cellular networks for command and control, real-time video, and telemetry.
 While current networks can support basic functionality, they are not consistently optimized for aerial, mission-critical use cases.
-Drone traffic is typically treated as best effort data, resulting in variable performance under load and increased operational risk during critical incidents.
+Drone traffic is typically treated as best-effort data, resulting in variable performance under load and increased operational risk during critical incidents.

-To address this, Flock Safety has published a Statement of Requirements defining the network capabilities needed to support safe, scalable and interoperable public safety drone operations.
+To address this, Flock has published a Statement of Requirements defining the network capabilities needed to support safe, scalable, and interoperable public safety drone operations.
 Developed in collaboration with GSMA Fusion, part of the GSMA Open Gateway initiative, the guidance outlines how programmable networks and standardized APIs can enable consistent, high-performance connectivity for DFR deployments across regions and operators.

 Key capabilities highlighted in the Statement of Requirements include:

-- Assured high priority, low latency connectivity for real time video and mission-critical data
+- Assured high-priority, low-latency connectivity for real-time video and mission-critical data

 - Dynamic network performance management using Quality on Demand

-- Real time and predictive network awareness to enable adaptive operations
+- Real-time and predictive network awareness to enable adaptive operations

 - Prioritized and resilient command and control traffic